A tribute to Yakubu, the one-man Premier League wrecking ball

 The online reaction broadly fell under two groups: those frothing at the mouth with righteous indignation as to why a professional was shirking his duties, further manifestation of English football’s deep mistrust of those players it thinks aren’t pulling their weight.

-The second group comprised of people who thought it was a really funny episode and questioned the wisdom of Coventry signing a player clearly past his sell-by date in the first place.
-Further proof, if any more was needed, of the dysfunctional management threatening to run the club into the ground.
+The second group comprised of people who just thought it was funny episode and questioned the wisdom of Coventry signing a player clearly past his sell-by date in the first place.

 The truth, as ever, was much more complex than a man just deciding to down tools as he so desired.